iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

 In addition, the goals `generateApps` and `generateAppsNoDeps` consider
   - `apps` (`-Dconfiguration.apps=...`) a comma separated list of application ids (as defined in the IVML configuration) to be build

+In addition, the goals `generateAll`, `generateApps` and `generatePlatform` consider
+  - `checkChanged` in order to figure out whether the model, the meta model have changed to trigger an execution

 # Application testing

 Testing a generated application typically requires starting the communication broker (possibly on an emphemeral port) and the the application in a time-framed manner and to check the application output for some patterns indicating that the application is working.
 Within the configuration plugin, a minimal Maven setup looks like: